antoinearnoud/book-fortran/chapter2.md

 ### Functions

-The function is defined as follows:
+A function is defined as follows:

 ```fortran
 function myfunction(a,b,c)